nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 # Resources

-Resource classes represent resources such as a allocators, clocks, transmitters or receivers that may be used as a parameter for operators or schedulers.
+Resource classes represent resources such as a allocators, clocks, transmitters, or receivers that may be used as a parameter for operators or schedulers.
 The resource classes that are likely to be directly used by application authors are documented here.

 :::{note}
 There are a number of other resources classes used internally which are not documented here, but appear in the API Documentation ({ref}`C++ <api/holoscan_cpp_api:resources>`/{py:mod}`Python <holoscan.resources>`).